Evaluating Newtonian Mechanics in Video Generative Models with Real Physical Systems: Evaluation metrics

 This method has two key limitations.
-First, the scores are highly sensitive to the choice of time window size.
+First, scores are highly sensitive to the choice of time window size.
 Larger time windows tend to yield lower scores as they encompass more fluctuations in the trajectory.
-Second, the method may fail to detect unphysical behavior in generated videos where objects remain stationary for long periods.
-Since we only consider the highest score among all segments, these periods of stillness - which would receive low scores - are effectively ignored in our evaluation.
-In future work, we plan to introduce a penalty term to specifically address and discourage such unphysical stillness behavior.
+Thus, we kept the time window constant between the evaluation of different generations of models.
+Second, the method may fail to detect unphysical behavior in generated videos where objects remain stationary for long periods; however, this is addressed by discarding videos due to stillness.